dougeby/IntuneDocs/intune/custom-settings-configure.md

 ---

-# Create a profile with custom settings in Microsoft Intune
+# Create a profile with custom settings in Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]